Charlie Kirk: Reactions

 Following the shooting and before Kirk was pronounced dead, Trump called for prayers for him on Truth Social.
 Several prominent political figures from both parties, including all living former presidents (Bill Clinton, George W. Bush, Barack Obama, and Joe Biden), echoed the sentiment, as did a number of international heads of governments, among other officials.
 Internationally, several vigils were held in honor of Kirk outside of the local U.S. embassies.
 The vigil in Vienna was attended by the youth wing of the far-right Freedom Party of Austria, as well as far-right activist Martin Sellner.

 The American right demanded severe penalties for the individuals responsible for the assassination of Kirk.
 Steve Bannon, who previously served as an adviser to Trump, has advocated for widespread arrests and a stringent response towards universities.
 In the meantime, Hegseth instructed his staff to identify and discipline service members who either mocked or expressed approval of Kirk's murder.

 In the days after Kirk's death, Americans were equally likely to have a favorable or an unfavorable opinion of him, with many having no opinion.
-Despite divided public sentiment, commentators and political allies have described Kirk as an icon of contemporary conservatism, citing his influence on youth activism, Christian nationalism, and the MAGA movement.
+Despite divided public sentiment, commentators and political allies have described Kirk as a major figure in the contemporary American right, citing his influence on youth activism, Christian nationalism, and the MAGA movement.
 Some politicians responded to the shooting by linking it to broader political debates.
 Republicans have accused liberals of "inciting violence with rhetoric", while Democrats have used the event to further discussions of gun control legislation.
 Trump and congressional Republicans received criticism for immediately blaming Democrats and liberal beliefs for the shooting, but without evidence, drawing allegations of exploiting the death for political gain.
+Responses of students and professors at universities to Kirk's death varied, including both outright celebrations of his death and vigils in his honor.